 These new regulations are truly transformative for patients in the United States – helping to protect them from unexpected, uncontrolled out-of-network charges and enabling more thoughtful care decisions.

 The global automotive industry undoubtedly runs on EDI: the core of its supply chain is still based on asynchronous file transfers of structured messages, mainly between car manufacturers (OEMs), suppliers, and logistics service providers.
-In fact, many of the top players in this industry rely on Axway B2B Integration services to do so.
+In fact, many of the top players in this industry rely on the Axway B2B Integration platform to do so.

 At the same time, it’s becoming clear that a bridge between APIs and the classic EDI world is necessary to respond to modern demands.
 Seeking greater supply chain transparency and agility, many automotive vendors started implementing ad-hoc API-based solutions.